Co-founded by a father-and-son team

 - Physician and scientist

-- Former university and biomedical industry researcher—now leads teams of scientists to better measure or diagnose disease
+- Led teams of scientists to study new medicines and to better measure or diagnose disease

-- Entrepreneur with master’s degree in public administration
+- Entrepreneur with master’s degrees in public administration and media impact

 - Outside of Envision Kindness…Jesse enjoys writing and performing music, and has been fortunate to work with several notable musicians including one Grammy Award winner.